hat20/Learning-CoreJAVA/README.md

 28) <b>SurnameChange.java</b> - a program that changes the surname of two people using substring.
 29) <b>AcceptablePassword.java</b> - a program that runs for as long as the user doesn't satisfy the predefined password criteria.
 30) <b>ASCII_add.java</b> - a program that adds the ASCII code of the characters of two string.
+31) <b>ReadingDataFromFile</b> - a program to read a text file using Buffered Reader.

 <b>Tools required :</b>